 With a number of Pixar’s easter eggs relating to specific items and characters, it’s rare an actual location shows up more than once, with each movie taking place in a very different part of the world.
 That said, one of the more subtle easter eggs, that does bring back a location we’ve already seen connects A Bug’s Life and Monsters Inc.

-You can read the whole article explaining what happened – and my twenty four hours of confusion woking it all out Here.
-Depending on how far you want to ‘believe’ in the easter egg can change your perception of it, but as it stands the actual post card we see in Toy Story 3 can’t be proven to have any real connection to the one in Up, other than it is likely from the same place, and so is nothing more than a visual easter egg rather than one that specifically links the characters.
+You can read the whole article explaining what happened – and my twenty-four hours of confusion working it all out Here.
+Depending on how far you want to ‘believe’ in the easter egg can change your perception of it, but as it stands the actual postcard we see in Toy Story 3 can’t be proven to have any real connection to the one in Up, other than it is likely from the same place, and so is nothing more than a visual easter egg rather than one that specifically links the characters.

 The best easter egg however is a blink and you’ll miss it reference to Finding Nemo, that shows a photo of Bob (who has super strength) having caught a shark on a fishing trip, it could be just any shark of course, but Disney themselves later confirmed that it is in fact supposed to be Bruce from Finding Nemo.

 Pizza Planet played a huge part in the first Toy Story movie, serving as the introduction for the green aliens and is even the reason for Sid getting his hands on Woody and Buzz.
 Since that first appearance, we’ve seen some sort of reference to the restaurant chain in pretty much every Pixar movie.
 Pizza Planet plays it’s biggest role in the Toy Story movies, with Buzz, Slinky, Rex, Mr. Potato Head, and Hamm stealing one of the delivery trucks to follow Al to the airport, and Lotso, Big Baby and Chuckles riding to Sunnyside one after they are abandoned in Toy Story 3.